uc-cdis/compose-services/README.md

 local     compose-services_esdata
 ```

-If you would like to re-spin everything and start anew from the scratch, you can/must delete these volumes prior bringing up the stack again.
+If you would like to re-spin everything and/or start from scratch, you can/must delete these volumes prior bringing up the stack again.

-> 🛑️ **WARNING**: This will **PERMANENTLY DELETE ALL DATA** state that you have uploaded or ingested into these persistent services.
+> 🛑️ **WARNING**: This will **PERMANENTLY DELETE ALL DATA** stored on the persistent services.

 ```
 docker volume rm compose-services_esdata